gcanti/tcomb/README.md

 # Features

-- **immutability**: instances are immutables in development mode
+1. **immutability**: instances are immutables (using `Object.freeze`) in development
-- **speed**: asserts are active only in development mode and stripped in production code.
+2. **speed**: asserts are active only in development mode and stripped in production code.
-- **DDD**: write complex domain models in a breeze and with a small code footprint
+3. **DDD**: write complex domain models in a breeze and with a small code footprint
-- **debugging**: you can customize the behaviour when an assert fails leveraging the power of Chrome DevTools
+4. **debugging**: you can customize the behaviour when an assert fails leveraging the power of Chrome DevTools
-- **runtime type introspection**: every model written with tcomb is inspectable at runtime
+5. **runtime type introspection**: every model written with tcomb is inspectable at runtime
-- **JSON**: encodes/decodes domain models to/from JSON for free
+6. **JSON**: encodes/decodes domain models to/from JSON for free

 # Documentation